Knowth Kerbstone K89

 Knowth Stone Age Passage Tomb

-The large mound has been estimated to date from between 2500 and 2000 BCE.
+The large mound is estimated to date to around 3200 BCE, placing it in the Late Neolithic period.
 The passages are independent of each other, in that they lead to separate burial chambers.
 The eastern passage arrives at cruciform chamber, similar to Newgrange.
 It contains three recesses and basin stones into which the cremated remains of the dead were placed.
 The right-hand recess is larger and more elaborately decorated with megalithic art than the others, which is typical for Irish passage graves of this type.
 The western passage ends in an undifferentiated chamber (not have a definite chamber but rather a widening of the passage that defines the chamber).
 This chamber is separated from the passage by a sillstone.
 The chamber seems to have also contained a basin stone.
 This was later removed and is now located about two-thirds down the passageway.